dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 What is meant by「stability」?
 Stand a penny on its side.
 Is it stable in that position?
 You would likely say「no.」However, unless disturbed, it will remain in that position for a very long time.
 Thus stability has nothing directly to do with frequency of change.
 The penny is not changing, but it is difficult to think of it as stable.

-Webster’s Dictionary says that something is stable if it is「not easily moved.」Stability is related to the amount of work required to make a change.
+Webster's Dictionary says that something is stable if it is「not easily moved.」Stability is related to the amount of work required to make a change.
 On the one hand, the standing penny is not stable because it requires very little work to topple it.
 On the other hand, a table is very stable because it takes a considerable amount of effort to turn it over.

 How does this relate to software?
 Many factors may make a software component hard to change—for example, its size, complexity, and clarity, among